X

 Liz Alpern is passionate about re-imagining tradition and bringing people together.
 Liz is co-founder of The Gefilteria and co-author of The Gefilte Manifesto: New Recipes for Old World Jewish Foods.
 She is also the creator of Queer Soup Night, a global event series highlighting the talent of queer chefs and raising tens of thousands of dollars for locally-based social justice organizations.
 Liz received her MBA from Baruch College’s Zicklin School of Business and has been featured on the Forbes 30 Under 30 List, the Forward 50 and The Cherry Bombe 100.
 She is committed to seeing a more just and equitable food system for all, so when she’s not in the kitchen with The Gefilteria, she’s consulting for the national non-profit organization Fair Food Network.

-Rabbi Charlie Schwartz is the founding director of Lehrhaus, a Jewish tavern and house of learning in Somerville, MA, where he leads a team of seasoned restaurant professionals and Jewish educators to create experiences at the intersection of learning, community, and hospitality.
-Charlie was ordained by the Jewish Theological Seminary (JTS) where he was a Wexner Graduate Fellow, Legacy Heritage Rabbinic Fellow and founded Not-a-Box Media Lab, developer of the popular PocketTorah and AlephBet apps.
-A resident of Newton, MA, Charlie lived for over a decade in the Cambridge/Somerville area, where he was a rabbinic advisor to the local Jewish community, board president of Alef-Bet Child Care and played sousaphone in the Second Line Social Aid and Pleasure Society Brass Band.
+Rabbi Charlie Schwartz is the founding director of Lehrhaus, a Jewish tavern and house of learning in Somerville, Massachusetts, where he leads a team of seasoned restaurant professionals and Jewish educators to create experiences at the intersection of learning, community and hospitality.
+Charlie was ordained by the Jewish Theological Seminarwhere he was a Wexner Graduate Fellow, Legacy Heritage Rabbinic Fellow and founded Not-a-Box Media Lab, developer of the popular PocketTorah and AlephBet apps.
+A resident of Newton, Massachusetts, Charlie lived for over a decade in the Cambridge/Somerville area, where he was a rabbinic advisor to the local Jewish community, board president of Alef-Bet Child Care and played sousaphone in the Second Line Social Aid and Pleasure Society Brass Band.

-B’teavon all-inclusive rates are based on accommodations per person for 4 days and 3 nights and include delicious kosher meals, snacks and beverages, and all activities.
+All-inclusive rates are per person and include comfortable accommodations, delicious kosher meals, snacks, beverages, and all activities.
+Travel is not included.

 Accommodation Per Person Rate Upgrades & Add-ons